travelping/cennsonic/kube/docs/upgrade.md

 On each master node:

-* [Download] the master node components of the desired version
+* [download] the master node components of the desired version
 * perform the upgrade operation:

   ```